Smokybrown Cockroaches in Bristol TN

-The smokybrown cockroach is a tropical urban pest in many parts of the United States, including right here in Tennessee.
+The smokybrown cockroach is a tropical urban pest in many parts of the United States and is common in Texas, the Gulf Coast, throughout Florida, and in some areas of California.
 This species is usually found outside in decorative plantings and planter boxes, woodpiles, garages, and water meter boxes; it may occasionally inhabit municipal sewers.
 They sometimes invade homes, spreading bacteria as they take refuge in areas such as attics, bathrooms, and kitchens.
-Adult roaches can fly, especially on warm humid evenings.
+Adults can fly, especially on warm humid evenings.

 Smokybrown Cockroach Habitat